NREL/tyche/docs/cheat-sheet.rst

   | Notes        | String                                         | Any                                                                   | Description provided by user.
 Not used by Tyche.                             |
   +--------------+------------------------------------------------+-----------------------------------------------------------------------+------------------------------------------------------------------------------+

 If there are no elements within a Variable for the technology under study, the Variable must still be included in the *designs* dataset: leaving out any of the Variables in this dataset will break the code.
-The Value for irrelevant Variables may be set to 0 or 1.
-Variables and their component Indexes are defined further in Table 2.
+The Value for irrelevant Variables may be set to 0 or 1.<Explain "irrelevant", "0 or 1"> Variables and their component Indexes are defined further in Table 2.

 **Table 2:**